Adkins ’81 Inducted into M-DCPS Hall of Fame

 Miami-Dade County Public Schools (M-DCPS) has announced its list of esteemed alumni gaining induction into the Alumni Hall of Fame for their post-secondary and professional achievements, and among those honored is Rodney Adkins ’81.

-Adkins—a physics and pre-engineering graduate—was recognized for his outstanding career spanning nearly 40 years.
+Adkins—a physics and engineering studies graduate—was recognized for his outstanding career spanning nearly 40 years.
 Adkins attended Rollins after graduating as valedictorian from Miami Jackson Senior High in 1976.
 He broke barriers as the first African American corporate officer and senior vice president of development and manufacturing at IBM, where he was instrumental in helping develop the IBM ThinkPad, one of the world’s first laptop computers.

 Following his retirement as senior VP of IBM, Adkins became president of 3RAM Group, a business consulting firm specializing in investment and real estate.
 He is also chairman of Avnet, Inc. and received the Rollins Alumni Achievement Award in 2013.